Sports Concussions

-A concussion is caused by a blow to the head or body that causes the brain to move rapidly inside the skull.
-A concussion is a type of traumatic brain injury, or TBI, caused by a bump, blow, or jolt to the head that can change the way your brain normally works.
+A sports concussion is caused by a blow to the head or body that causes the brain to move rapidly inside the skull.
+Any traumatic brain injury can change the way your brain normally functions.
 Concussions can also occur from a blow to the body that causes the head to move rapidly back and forth.
 Even a “ding,” “getting your bell rung,” or what seems to be mild bump or blow to the head can be serious.

 Concussions can also result from a fall or from players colliding with each other or with obstacles, such as a goalpost.

 Concussions can occur in any sport or recreation activity.
-So, all coaches, parents, and athletes need to learn concussion signs and symptoms and what to do if a concussion occurs.
+All coaches, parents, and athletes need to learn concussion signs and symptoms and the proper steps to take if a sports concussion occurs.

-To help recognize a concussion, you should watch for the following two things among athletes:
+To help recognize a sports concussion, you should be on the alert for:

 AND

-Athletes who experience any of the signs and symptoms listed below after a bump, blow, or jolt to the head or body should be kept out of play the day of the injury and until a health care professional, experienced in evaluating for concussion, says they are symptom-free and it’s OK to return to play.
+Athletes who experience any of the signs and symptoms listed below after a bump, blow, or jolt to the head or body should be kept out of play the day of the injury .
+They can return to play when a health care professional, experienced in evaluating for concussion, determines that they are symptom-free.

 Remember: When in doubt, keep them out!